webgpu/webgpufundamentals/webgpu/lessons/webgpu-optimization.md

-  Using indirect drawing, you could do things like, for example, passing all of the object's bounding box or bounding sphere to the GPU and then have the GPU do frustum culling and if the object is inside the frustum it would update that object's indirect drawing parameter to be drawn, otherwise it would update them to not be drawn. "frustum culling" is a fancy way to say "check if the object is possibly inside the frustum of the camera.
+  Using indirect drawing, you could do things like, for example, passing all of the object's bounding box or bounding sphere to the GPU and then have the GPU do frustum culling and if the object is inside the frustum it would update that object's indirect drawing parameters to be drawn, otherwise it would update them to not be drawn. "frustum culling" is a fancy way to say "check if the object is possibly inside the frustum of the camera.
 We talked about frustums in [the article on perspective projection](webgpu-persective-projection.html).